-In the IBM Operations Analytics - Log Analysis user interface, search results do not include the expected z/OS data.
+The IBM Operations Analytics - Log Analysis search results do not include the expected z/OS log data.

-If data that is issued in a z/OS logical partition (LPAR) is not shown in the IBM Operations Analytics - Log Analysis user interface, the following steps can help you determine possible causes.
+If log data that is issued in a z/OS logical partition (LPAR) is not displayed in IBM Operations Analytics - Log Analysis, the following steps can help you determine possible causes.